JubyJohn/STM32/README.md

 ##ADC
-Welcome back.

-In this lesson, we shall give an overview of what an ADC or an analog to digital converter is.

-Analog to digital converters are among the most widely used devices for data acquisition.
+* used for data acquisition.

 Digital computers use binary or discrete values, but in the physical world, everything is analog or